Alive in the Pride & Spirit of Yesteryear

 Visit the Crocker Frisco Depot Museum (open from 10 a.m. to 2 p.m. the third Saturday of every month), and stop by the Frisco Railroad Caboose at Frisco Park.
 Visit Crocker City Park and take a peaceful walk through a prairie wildflower trail that winds around a pond with benches to sit and bask in the natural splendor, or stop by the farmers market (spring thru fall) for some produce or hand made goods.

 Explore antique shops and flea markets located throughout the community.
 The OutLaw Lane RC Racetrack provides a fun evening out for participants and spectators alike with 1/10 scale racing and pulling.
 Summer and fall weekends are filled with family fun at Crocker Arena, which features horse and ATV rodeos.
-Labor Day Weekend is Crocker’s signature event — Crocker Railroad Days.
-Enjoy crafts, food, activities, and a parade!
+Held in early September, Crocker’s signature event — Crocker Railroad Days is a fun filled day of activities and music.
+Enjoy crafts, food, contests and a parade!